A little carnac for you to get this third hour going.

 Because if you let these two mortgage giants fail, then all of a sudden the banks may fail, not just one.

-You've got banks with bad mortgages, you've got Fannie Mae with bad mortgages, you've got banks who loaned money to Freddie Mack and Fannie Mae who aren't getting repaid or wouldn't get repaid.
+You've got banks who loaned money to Freddie Mac and Fannie Mae who aren't getting repaid or wouldn't get repaid.

-Therefore, if you're a bank and you've got declining assets, you're not making new loans, you're calling in old ones.
+Therefore, if you're a bank and you've got declining assets, you're not making new loans.

-That's the essence of the credit crunch, why nobody can get credit because nobody wants to lend anybody else in fear of more bad assets.
+Because nobody wants to lend anybody else in fear of more bad assets.

 And they don't have the capital to do it as their asset base declines.

-I know it's all very complicated, but suffice it to say that the single biggest problem here was right from the get go.
+I know it's all very complicated, but suffice it to say that the single biggest problem here was right from the get-go.

 The idea that the federal government would ever give them the implicit guarantee that if you're in business to make money and you're buying mortgages on the secondary market, by God, if you buy bad mortgages, you will suffer the losses.